How Old Do You Have To Be To Buy Stocks? – Start Investing Early

 Consider a Custodial Brokerage Account Instead

-Custodial accounts are owned by your parents or legal guardians.
-The assets in the account will be held in your name until you reach the minimum investment age in your state.
+Custodial accounts belong to your parents or legal guardians, with assets held in your name until reaching your state’s minimum investment age.

 How to Start Investing When You’re Young